Raphhh/puppy-application/README.md

     });
 ```

-#### IResponse
+#### Response
-But more powerful, this can be also a IResponse, which will manage also the http header.
+But more powerful, this can be also a Response, which will manage also the http header.

 ```php
 $puppy->get('hello', function(){